krumon/NtCode/README.md

-# NT CODE FOR INDICATORS AND STRATEGIES
+# NT CODE BY KRUMON

 The code is currently being developed.